puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/roles_and_profiles.md

 The concepts introduced in this quest mark an important transition in your progress from learning Puppet basics to understanding how to build these out into the higher level abstractions suitable for managing production infrastructure.
-This also means a shift in focus from well the well-defined aspects of Puppet tools and syntax to more open-ended questions about what you should do with them.
+This also means a shift in focus from the well-defined aspects of Puppet tools and syntax to more open-ended questions about what you should do with them.